edwinla/dark-descent/docs/README.md

 # Torrey Pines

 ## Background
-Silver Moon is a rogue-like dungeon crawler with the possibility of unlimited levels and high replay value due to procedural generation of each depth/floor.
+Torrey Pines is a rogue-like dungeon crawler with the possibility of unlimited levels and high replay value due to procedural generation of each depth/floor.

 The game is built on vanilla JavaScript without any external libraries and works on any browser that supports requestAnimationFrame.

 ## Functionality & MVP

-With Silver Moon, players will be able to:
+With Torrey Pines, players will be able to:

 - [ ] Start a new game
 - [ ] Procedural-generated content